$0 US Naturalization (N-400) Citizenship Guide — Quick-Start Checklist

 • Applicants who have never left the US during the statutory period — physical presence isn't a concern for you

-• Green card holders who took one trip over 365 days and know they need to restart the clock — your situation is clear, though the guide still covers the reset timeline
+• Green card holders who took one trip of one year or more and know they need to restart the clock — your situation is clear, though the guide still covers the reset timeline

 • Applicants with criminal history complications — travel math is secondary if you have a GMC issue that requires attorney evaluation